kawijayaa/eshop/README.md

 3. When not applying SOLID principles, it can be hard to use and develop other developers' code.
 For example if I always force set a UUID to every product, which violates the Open-Closed Principle then it can only support UUID and not other ID types such as sequential integer ID.

+## Reflection - Module 4
+1. Is TDD useful?
+Yes, TDD is useful because it forces you to think about the requirements of the code before writing the code.
+It also forces you to write tests for the code before writing the code.
+This makes sure that the code is tested and the requirements are met.

+2. Yes, my tests are fast, independent, repeatable, self-validating and timely.